ioccc-src/winner/1992/gson/README.md

 The subtraction is performed in parallel on the 4-bit letter counts as described above, and if all 32 results are zero, an anagram has been found.
-If the result is negative for one or more of the letters (as indicated by one or more "1" in a vector of 32 borrow bits returned by the subtraction routine), the word did not match the current sentence and is ignored.
-Finally, if the result contained only non-negative letter counts, we have found a partial anagram:\
-a word containing some, but not all, of the letters in the current sentence.
+If the result is negative for one or more of the letters (as indicated by one or more `1`s in a vector of 32 borrow bits returned by the subtraction routine), the word did not match the current sentence and is ignored.
+Finally, if the result contained only non-negative letter counts, we have found a partial anagram: a word containing some, but not all, of the letters in the current sentence.
 In this case we recursively try to find an anagram of the remaining letters.
 The depth of the recursion is limited to the